Write a Forth in Haskell: Part 01

 module StateMachine where

-import qualified Data.Vector as V
+import Data.List qualified as List

-newtype Stack = Stack {getStack :: Vector Integer}
+newtype Stack = Stack {getStack :: [Integer]}

 deriving newtype (Show, Eq)

-, with a constructor aptly named Stack
+, with a constructor named Stack

 , and an accessor function